Skip to main content

 A Guide to the Science Section of the ACT

-The Science section of the ACT consists of 40 multiple-choice questions that you’ll answer over the course of 35 minutes.
-This section is the last required part of the ACT; the Writing section that follows it is optional.
-Some students may find that when they arrive at this part of the test, they are beginning to feel fatigued or somewhat bored.
-If this is the case for you, you should try to refuel between the beginning of the Science section and the Reading section that precedes it.
+The science section of the ACT consists of 40 multiple-choice questions that you’ll answer over the course of 35 minutes.
+This section is the last required part of the ACT; the writing section that follows it is optional.

-The Science ACT consists of seven brief passages, divided among the categories of Data Representation, Research Summary, and Conflicting Viewpoints.
+The science section consists of seven brief passages, divided among the categories of Data Representation, Research Summary, and Conflicting Viewpoints.
 Typically, there are three passages each of Data Representation and Research Summary, with the remaining passage being Conflicting Viewpoints.
 Each passage will be accompanied by five to seven multiple-choice questions.

 Your scaled score ranging from 1-36 on the Science section is the number that will be used to average into your overall composite ACT score.
 Each section of the test is weighed equally and averaged to calculate your composite score.

-What Skills Are Assessed on the Science ACT?
+What Skills Are Assessed in the Science Section?

-What Are Some Good Strategies for the Science Section of the ACT?
+Strategies for the Science Section of the ACT

 1. Don’t try to understand the entire passage.

-If you try to understand every word of every sentence on the Science section, you will quickly get bogged down by technical terms or complex topics.
-And this is a purposeful design feature of the test.
+This may seem counterintuitive, but if you try to understand every word of every sentence in this section, you will quickly get bogged down by technical terms or complex topics.
 Remember, the test assesses your ability to apply your knowledge about what’s presented, not summarize complete passages.
 Don’t spend too much time or energy trying to wrap your head around every detail of the text.
 Instead, wait until you know what details are important for answering the questions.

 2. Master the art of reading graphs, charts, and figures.